naipmoro/naipmoro.github.io/_posts/2017-10-25-lof-reference.md

      the same value for each instance of a given variable, $E \leftrightarrow Ec$.
-  3. The _dual_ of a form results from crossing every variable _and_ the entire form (i.e., a combination of contradual and compliment).
+  3. The _dual_ of a form results from crossing every variable _and_ the entire form (i.e., a combination of contradual and complement).
      The dual of an equation $E$ is denoted by $Ed$.
 As above,
      $E \leftrightarrow Ed$.